Doctor Venom (deceased)

 Though he has invented many a terrifying thing to terrorize the world with, Doctor Venom himself is naught but a normal human, physically speaking.
 Considering all the high tech things he creates and uses, however, he could be considered a high tech villain.

-Brain-Wave Scanner (w): his crowning achievement, this device can be used to extract audio-visual information from a target's mind, doing so per an intensity 10 psychic probe.
+Brain-Wave Scanner: his crowning achievement, this device can be used to extract audio-visual information from a target's mind, doing so per a Remarkable (30) ranked psychic probe.
 It causes extreme agony when used on others, but then, that's not Doctor Venom's problem.

 The thing to keep in mind is that the Brain-wave Scanner is big.
 In its original form, it was basically required an entire room to hold all the computers and other gear that powered it, with the scanner atop the 'throne' that it's intended victim is strapped into.

-Plague (i): another highly dangerous thing of Doctor Venom's invention, this disease is a bio-weapon of his own design.
-It is a plague of intensity 15 virulence, which would almost certainly cause untold havoc to the world if released as intended.
+Plague: another highly dangerous thing of Doctor Venom's invention, this disease is a bio-weapon of his own design.
+It is a plague of Amazing (50) ranked virulence, which would almost certainly cause untold havoc to the world if released as intended.

 You see, it was designed to be spread on touch, particularly when people handled US currency.
 When Cobra failed to spike the DC mint with it, they had Doctor Venom change it to work with a human host, a deadly 'patient zero' who would carry it far and wide throughout the world.

-Sidearm (a): though they should let him engage in his Science uninterrupted, it seems folks are always trying to kill Doctor Venom.
-That is why he carries this weapon, which he can fire to inflict his Agility +4 damage in a single shot, +5 when fired semi-auto.
+Sidearm: though they should let him engage in his Science uninterrupted, it seems folks are always trying to kill Doctor Venom.
+That is why he carries this weapon, which he can fire to discharge one round, inflicting Typical (6) Shooting damage, +1 CS when fired semi-auto.

-Biology (i): Doctor Venom has extensively studied biology, both that of humans and of other species.
-He should receive a reduced difficulty in such matters, whether they involve biological knowledge or attempts to create, identify, or treat diseases and organic poisons.
+Biology: Doctor Venom has extensively studied biology, both that of humans and of other species.
+He should receive a +1 CS in such matters, whether they involve biological knowledge or attempts to create, identify, or treat diseases and organic poisons.

-Chemistry (i): similarly, Doctor Venom has studied how chemistry works - particularly in biological spheres.
-He should also receive a reduced difficulty on actions that involve chemical knowledge, creating, identifying, or treating inorganic poisons, or mixing up all new compounds.
+Chemistry: similarly, Doctor Venom has studied how chemistry works - particularly in biological spheres.
+He should also receive a +1 CS in FEATs that involve chemical knowledge, creating, identifying, or treating inorganic poisons, or mixing up all new compounds.

-Electronics (i): Doctor Venom has also worked hard to understand how advanced, electronic devices work.
-Whether he's attempting to build or repair one, or even trying to figure out just what a mysterious electronic device is doing, he should receive a reduced difficulty on such efforts.
+Electronics: Doctor Venom has also worked hard to understand how advanced, electronic devices work.
+Whether he's attempting to build or repair one, or even trying to figure out just what a mysterious electronic device is doing, he should receive a +1 CS on such efforts.

-Guns (a): though he prefers to stay in the lab most of the time, it's a sad truth that Doctor Venom has to do field work now and then, often amongst those hostile to himself.
-As such, he learned how to use guns, and can fire any rifle or pistol at a reduced difficulty.
+Guns: though he prefers to stay in the lab most of the time, it's a sad truth that Doctor Venom has to do field work now and then, often amongst those hostile to himself.
+As such, he learned how to use guns, and can fire any rifle or pistol at his Agility +1 CS.

-Psychology (i): another area that the evil Doctor Venom has mastered is the fine art of psychiatry.
-Knowing this science from both a physical and mental standpoint, he can reduce the difficulty of actions involving the mind - especially when attempting to control it!
+Psychology: another area that the evil Doctor Venom has mastered is the fine art of psychiatry.
+Knowing this science from both a physical and mental standpoint, he can add a +1 CS to all FEATs involving the mind - especially when attempting to control it!

 As a member of Cobra, Doctor Venom could theoretically rely upon them for assistance should he need it.
 Of course, if they decide he is either expendable or not worth the effort, they may leave him for dead (which they have, in fact, done on several occasions).